A. View of humans:

 D. Objections/Problems with this "physical" approach

-Evidence for more the mind being more than the body?
+Some see near death experiences as evidence for more the mind being more than the body.

 2. Two (past) scientific problems

 Story of a person who had a lobotomy (from PBS).